Eric Nesterenko: Early life

-Nesterenko was born in Flin Flon, Manitoba to immigrants from Ukraine.
+Nesterenko was born in Flin Flon, Manitoba, to immigrants from Ukraine.
 He moved at 16 and attended high school at North Toronto Collegiate Institute.
 Nesterenko would play as a member of the Toronto Marlboros.

 Playing career

-Following his long NHL career - in 1973–74 he played for the Chicago Cougars of the World Hockey Association, after a year of coaching in Switzerland.
-He had 250 goals and 324 assists during his NHL career, and won a Stanley Cup championship with Chicago in 1961.
-The rangy right winger was a superb penalty killer, who also was known for using his elbows in the corners.
+Nesterenko played five years with the Toronto Maple Leafs before being traded to the Blackhawks for cash.
+He played 16 years with the Blackhawks from 1956 to 1972 for a total of 1,013 games which ranks seventh in team history.
+Nesterenko was known as a superb penalty killer and was given the nickname of “Elbows".
+In both 1965 and 1967, he led the league in shorthanded goals.

+Nesterenko was an NHL All-Star in 1961 and 1965, and was a key part of 1961 Stanley Cup championship.
+He also made 12 other playoff appearances with the Blackhawks.

 Nesterenko was better known for speed on the ice than for goal-scoring.
-Chicago sportswriter Bob Markus commented, "I've always thought that Nesterenko would have been the greatest player of all time if they played the game without a puck."
+Chicago Tribune columnist Bob Markus commented, "I've always thought that Nesterenko would have been the greatest player of all time if they played the game without a puck."
+Nesterenko had 495 points (207 goals along with 288 assists) and 1,014 penalty minutes while playing for the Blackhawks.
+He had a total of 250 goals and 324 assists during his NHL career.

+Following his NHL career, Nesterenko played for the Chicago Cougars of the World Hockey Association in 1973-74 after a year of coaching in Switzerland.

+Controversy

-During one game in 1961, Nesterenko infamously attacked Willie O'Ree, the first black player in the NHL, with racial slurs and butt-ended O'Ree with his hockey stick, breaking O'Ree's nose and knocking out his front teeth.
+During one game in 1961, Nesterenko infamously attacked Willie O'Ree, the first Black player in the NHL, with racial slurs and butt-ended O'Ree with his hockey stick, breaking O'Ree's nose and knocking out his front teeth.
 O'Ree retaliated with his stick and Nesterenko required 15 stitches in his head.
+During the next game that Nesterenko and O'Ree played, Nesterenko slashed O'Ree's ankles.
+Nesterenko never apologized to O'Ree, despite having an opportunity 30 years later when they met at an all-star game.
+O'Ree later named Nesterenko and described the incidents in his autobiography.

 Personal life

-In 1986, he played the father of character Dean Youngblood (Rob Lowe) in the movie Youngblood, and was also the film's hockey consultant.
+In 1986, Nesterenko played the father of character Dean Youngblood (Rob Lowe) in the movie Youngblood, and was also the film's hockey consultant.
 He has worked as a disk jockey, a stockbroker, a travel broker, a freelance writer, a university professor, and a ski instructor.

-Near the end of his NHL career, he was interviewed for Studs Terkel's bestselling book, Working: What People do all Day and How They Feel About What They Do.
+Near the end of Nesterenko's NHL career, he was interviewed for Studs Terkel's bestselling book, Working: What People do all Day and How They Feel About What They Do.

-Eric Nesterenko spent his later life in Colorado and died on June 4, 2022 at the age of 88.
+Eric Nesterenko spent his later life in Colorado and died on June 4, 2022, at the age of 88.